Train derails and burns down in southern Chile

 This Tuesday, Piñera announced that he will ask Congress for a new extension, which must approve it.

-The president assured that since the beginning of the state of emergency, “incendiary attacks were reduced by practically half and the usurpation of properties decreased by a tenth part”.
+The president assured that since the beginning of the state of emergency, “incendiary attacks have been reduced practically by half and the usurpations of properties have decreased by a tenth part”.